 Field Description

+31-8 This field is reserved.

+Reserved This read-only field is reserved and always has the value 0.

-7 Low-Power Configuration
+7 ADLPC Low-Power Configuration

-ADLPC Controls the power configuration of the successive approximation converter.
+Controls the power configuration of the successive approximation converter.
 This optimizes power consumption when higher sample rates are not required.

 0 Normal power configuration.

 1 Low-power configuration.
 The power is reduced at the expense of maximum clock speed.

-6-5 Clock Divide Select
+6-5 ADIV Clock Divide Select

-ADIV ADIV selects the divide ratio used by the ADC to generate the internal clock ADCK.

 00 The divide ratio is 1 and the clock rate is input clock.

 01 The divide ratio is 2 and the clock rate is (input clock)/2.

 10 The divide ratio is 4 and the clock rate is (input clock)/4.

-11 The divide ratio is 8 and the clock rate is (input clock)/8.

-4 ADLSMP Sample time configuration
+4 ADLSMP

-ADLSMP selects between different sample times based on the conversion mode selected.
-This bit adjusts the sample period to allow higher impedance inputs to be accurately sampled or to maximize conversion speed for lower impedance inputs.
+Selects between different sample times based on the conversion mode selected.
+This field adjusts the sample period to allow higher impedance inputs to be accurately sampled or to maximize conversion speed for lower impedance inputs.
 Longer sample times can also be used to lower overall power consumption if continuous conversions are enabled and high conversion rates are not required.
 When ADLSMP=1, the long sample time select bits, (ADLSTS[1:0]), can select the extent of the long sample time.

-0 Short sample time.
+0 Short sample time

 1 Long sample time.

 3-2 Conversion mode selection

 MODE Selects the ADC resolution mode.

-00 It is single-ended 8-bit conversion.
+00 When DIFF=0: It is single-ended 8-bit conversion; when DIFF=1, it is differential 9-bit conversion with 2's complement output.

-01 It is single-ended 12-bit conversion.
+01 When DIFF=0:It is single-ended 12-bit conversion ; when DIFF=1, it is differential 13-bit conversion with 2's complement output.

-10 It is single-ended 10-bit conversion .
+10 When DIFF=0:It is single-ended 10-bit conversion. ; when DIFF=1, it is differential 11-bit conversion with 2's complement output

-11 Reserved.
-Do not set the bitfield to this value.
+11 When DIFF=0:It is single-ended 16-bit conversion; when DIFF=1, it is differential 16-bit conversion with 2's complement output

 1-0 ADICLK Input Clock Select

 Selects the input clock source to generate the internal clock, ADCK.
 Note that when the ADACK clock source is selected, it is not required to be active prior to conversion start.
 When it is selected and it is not active prior to a conversion start, when CFG2[ADACKEN]=0, the asynchronous clock is activated at the start of a conversion and deactivated when conversions are terminated.
 In this case, there is an associated clock startup delay each time the clock source is re-activated.

 00 Bus clock

 01 (Bus clock)/2

 10 Alternate clock (ALTCLK)

 11 Asynchronous clock (ADACK)